 The D1101V is our latest and smallest model.
-This IP Video Door Station is WiFi-enabled, has one switching relay and a Full HD camera with an integrated 1080p Sony image sensor.
+This IP Video Door Station is WiFi-enabled, has one switching relay and a Full-HD camera with an integrated 1080p Sony image sensor.
 The D1101V is available in two versions – separately for surface- and flush-mounting.
 The mounting housing is included in the scope of delivery for purchases in our webshop.

-The D2101V is bigger in size, has two switching relays and an integrated RFID reader for access control.
+The D2101V is bigger, has two switching relays and an integrated RFID reader for access control.
 This model is operated exclusively via a network cable.
 IP Video Door Stations for single-family residences and buildings with up to three units are available in over 50 colors and surfaces.
-We also have models equipped with more components such as keypad, display or info module.
-A flush-mounting housing is always included, a surface-mounting housing is sold separately.
+We also have models equipped with more components such as keypad, display, fingerprint or info modules.
+Flush-mounting or surface-mounting housings must be ordered separately.

 The D11x and D10x product lines are compared in the following document: https://www.doorbird.com/downloads/misc/d10x_vs_d11x_en.pdf